stephane-genicot/katas/LeapYears.md

 **User Story:**

-As a user, I want to know if a year is a leap year, So that I can plan for an extra day on February 29th during those years.
+As a user, I want to know if a year is a leap year, so that I can plan for an extra day on February 29th during those years.

 **Acceptance Criteria:**